estraughn/estraughn/README.md

 # Hello, I'm Eric

-Aspiring cybersecurity professional transitioning from five years in healthcare.
-This is a collection of my cyber labs with step by step guides, a list of tools I have experience with, My certifications either obtained or in progress, and a compilation of past academic documentation.
+Cybersecurity professional with a BASc. degree in Cyber Operations from the University of Arizona.
+This is a portfolio of my experience and tools I have worked with in order to obtain a role as a SOC Analyst.

 ## Objective